-The OUT2 bit of the UART must be set low for proper interrupt-driven communication.
-This bit enables or disables the interrupts, and the card will not communicate if the bit is pulled high.
+CautionThe OUT2 bit of the UART must be set low for proper interrupt driven communication.
+This bit enables or disables

-Connector Pin Assignments
+Chapter 6: Connector Pin Assignments

 The popular 9-pin D subminiature connector is used for interfacing to communication lines.
 The connector is equipped with 4-40 threaded standoffs (female screw lock) to provide strain relief.